-Child on Child Sexual Violence and Sexual Harassment - Sexual violence and sexual harassment are never acceptable, will not be tolerated and that pupils whose behaviour falls below expectations may be sanctioned whilst other investigations by the police and/or children's social care are ongoing.
-Following any report of child-on-child sexual violence or sexual harassment offline or online, we will follow the general safeguarding principles set out in Keeping children safe in education (KCSIE) - especially Part 5 and the school's Safeguarding Policy.
+Child on Child Abuse

+Sexual violence and sexual harassment between children: Sexual violence and sexual harassment are never acceptable and will not be tolerated.
+Pupils whose behaviour falls below expectations may be sanctioned whilst other investigations by the police and/or children's social care are ongoing.

+Following any report of child-on-child sexual violence and sexual harassment, including those that have happened outside of the school, and/or online, we will follow the general safeguarding principles set out in Keeping children safe in education (KCSIE) - especially Part 5 and the school's Safeguarding Policy.